Sign up here to get 20% off on your next purchase, special offers and other discount information

 Look for desks that have large, deep drawers where you can store your supplies.
 You can then add dividers to keep everything organized.
 This is especially important is your work area is on the small side.
 The key is to make the space as functional and ergonomically correct as possible.

 Since you'll spend the majority of your day in your office, you want it to be as accessible and distraction-free as possible, choose a spot that can house the necessities; a desk, comfortable seating, file cabinet and any other supplies you need.
 If your business requires a separate meeting space, choose an area that's large enough to accommodate.

 You should also consider lighting and if possible, always set up shop where you can make the most of natural lighting.
 Working in low-lit spaces causes eyestrain and headaches.
-If you can't work next to a window, consider buying light bulbs that mimic natural lighting.
+If you can't work next to a window, consider buying light bulbs.

-Also, don't forget to add a little greenery to your workspace.
+Also, don't forget to add a little greenery to your working area.
 Plants are proven to increase productivity while boosting your mood, so pick ones that make you feel happy.